After MF Global, traders hold tight to excess collateral

 There is no definitive trend among FCMs as to which customers tend to leave more or less excess collateral.

-Four of the brokers that received bulk transfers of MF Global accounts after the brokerage failed -- Rosenthal Collins Group, PFGBEST, INTL FCStone and Penson Futures -- are currently holding 2.5 percent or less each in excess segregated funds.
-But so is Goldman Sachs.
+Four of the brokers that received bulk transfers of MF Global accounts after the brokerage failed -- Rosenthal Collins Group, PFGBEST, INTL FCStone (INTL.O) and Penson Futures -- are currently holding 2.5 percent or less each in excess segregated funds.
+But so is Goldman Sachs (GS.N).

 And customers of ADM Investor Services have $48 million or 15.1 percent excess, according to the data.